wkappel/AMET/README.md

 - General Updates for v1.6
     - Moved from using RMySQL to RMariaDB, as R is moving away from RMySQL
+    - Provided beta code of an AMET website interface for producing analysis plots.
+This beta code comes with little documentation at this point in time

 - AQ Updates v1.6
     - Support added for AirNow ozone and PM2.5 data